‘That’s all I want, that’s all you need in life, is a little place for your stuff, ya know?’ — George Carlin

 Benefits of Fabric Structures for Self-Storage Solutions

 Creating a storage solution on your property gives you immediate access to your “stuff” whenever you need it, and ensures that you aren’t throwing money toward a storage solution that you’ll never own outright.

-However, traditional construction can be time-consuming and expensive, may require building permits, and permanently impacts your property — factors that persuade many homeowners to stick with renting a storage unit.
+However, traditional construction can be time-consuming and expensive.
+This may require building permits, and permanently impacts your property; factors that persuade many homeowners to stick with renting a storage unit.

 A better solution is to use fabric structures for self-storage.
 Like traditionally constructed storage buildings, fabric structures can be set up anywhere on your property.
-But unlike traditional construction, they’re quick and simple to install, often require no permits, and can be moved or stored away when your future storage needs change.
+Unlike traditional construction, they’re quick and simple to install, often require no permits, and can be moved or stored easily.

 Storage buildings from WeatherPort Shelter Systems™ come in numerous sizes and are completely customizable to meet your exact needs.
-Choose from a range of add-on features, including skylights, electrical plug-and-play lighting, HVAC systems to regulate internal temperatures, insulation packages, and more to keep your sentimentals and valuables safe.
+Choose from add-on features, including skylights, electrical plug-and-play lighting, HVAC systems to regulate internal temperatures and more.

 If you’re hesitant about a fabric structure not fitting into the aesthetics of your home, we offer a variety of colors and the ability to create your own design with a specialist through our in-house printing and branding services.

 With WeatherPort’s storage solutions, you can make sure your home stays organized and clutter-free so there’s more space for family and friends to come over and enjoy time together.

 Using Fabric Structures as Self-Storage Solutions

 WeatherPort offers a large selection of fabric structures to create storage buildings, including the following.